apache/cordova-plugin-inappbrowser/README.md

     - __beforeload__: set to enable the `beforeload` event to modify which pages are actually loaded in the browser.
 Accepted values are `get` to intercept only GET requests, `post` to intercept on POST requests or `yes` to intercept both GET & POST requests.
 Note that POST requests are not currently supported and will be ignored (if you set `beforeload=post` it will raise an error).
     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened.
 For WKWebView, requires iOS 11+ on target device.
+    - __clearswregistrations__: set to `yes` to clear all service worker registrations before the new windows is opened.
+Only effective on iOS 14+
     - __cleardata__: set to `yes` to have the browser's entire local storage cleared (cookies, HTML5 local storage, IndexedDB, etc.) before the new window is opened
     - __closebuttoncolor__: set as a valid hex color string, for example: `#00ff00`, to change from the default __Done__ button's color.
 Only applicable if toolbar is not disabled.
     - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
 Note that you need to localize this value yourself.